Christopher D. Green

-Christopher Darren Green (born 1959) is professor of psychology at York University in Toronto, Ontario, Canada.
+Christopher Darren Green (born 1959) is a Canadian professor of psychology at York University in Toronto, Ontario, Canada.
 He has been cross-appointed to the graduate philosophy and science and technology studies programs as well.
 His research mostly pertains to the history of psychology, though he also writes on methodological and statistical issues in psychology.

 Green is a Fellow of the American Psychological Association.
 He is a former president of APA Division 26, the Society for the History of Psychology.
 He was editor of the Journal of the History of the Behavioral Sciences, 2006–2008, and is the current Editor of the journal History of Psychology.
 His graduate training was in psychological aesthetics and computational cognitive science.

 Early life

 Green was born in Sacramento, California in 1959.
 His father, a native of San Francisco, was an undergraduate student of English and drama at the time.
 His mother was born in Ohio and raised near Detroit, Michigan.
 She moved to California in the early 1950s.

 The year after his birth, Green's family moved Salt Lake City, Utah for two years.
 They moved to the San Francisco Bay Area in 1962, living in the suburbs south of the city.
 His father earned an MA at San Jose State University, then went to the doctoral program in drama at Stanford University in 1970.
-Green attended Lewis M. Terman Jr. High School (now the Ellen T. Fletcher Middle School) for grades 7 through 9.
+Green attended Lewis M. Terman Jr. High School (now the Ellen T. Fletcher Middle School) for grades seven through nine.
 He played trumpet in a variety of student bands and orchestras.

 In 1974, his father took a professorship at Bishop's University in Lennoxville, Québec.
 Green attended Alexander Galt Regional High School there for grades 10 and 11.
 He also learned several trades around the university's theater, doing set-building, lighting, and sound.
 In 1976, Green moved to the Montréal area to attend Vanier CEGEP where he earned a Diplôme d'études collégiales (DEC) in music with a specialization in jazz.